Sexual Violence Policy

 • Be believed

-• Be treated with dignity and respect
+• Be treated with sensitivity, dignity, and respect

-• Be informed about on- and off-campus services and resources
+• Be informed about services and resources on and off campus

-• Have a safety plan, and to have reasonable and necessary actions taken to prevent further unwanted contact with the alleged perpetrator(s)
+• Have a safety plan and support in preventing further contact with the perpetrator

 In keeping with the Statement of Survivor's Rights, the school offers the following options for disclosure/reporting:

-4. Anonymous and third-party reporting
+4. Anonymous and Third-Party Reporting

 Confidentiality

+At Commercial Truck Training Centre, we understand that keeping information confidential is important and may be a deciding factor in whether or not a person chooses to disclose.
+We respect our community member's experiences and desire for autonomy.
+Supports and resources are available regardless of whether or not someone chooses to formally report an incident.
 Commercial Truck Training Centre will make every effort to respect confidentiality and ask for consent before acting on information that is provided to us.
 However, there are times when complete confidentiality cannot be assured.
 These may include:

-• When we believe that a person is a danger to themselves or to others;
+• When we believe that a person is a danger to themselves or to others

-• When there is reason to believe that the safety of the Commercial Truck Training Centre community is at risk.
+• When there is reason to believe that the safety of the Commercial Truck Training Centre community is at risk

 If one of these situations occurs, the school must alert the appropriate authorities.
-This may include disclosing information to facilitate an investigation, offering coordinated support, ensuring safety planning or taking corrective action.
+This may include disclosing information to facilitate an investigation, offering coordinated support, ensuring safety planning, or taking corrective action.

 Disciplinary Measures